1. What is CDL?

 - Step It Up for Literacy, (Grades 4-12), which builds educators’ capacity to provide systematic, explicit and effective literacy instruction to adolescent students and targeted intervention for students who are behind

 - Plain Talk About Learning: How Students Learn and How Teachers Should Teach, which helps teachers to identify and remediate learning problems with instructional and behavioral interventions that address individual students’ learning profiles

-- Plain Talk About Reading, a three-day national institute that focuses on scientifically based reading research, strategies and tactics for educators who serve children ages birth – grade 12
+- Plain Talk About Literacy and Learning, a three-day national institute that focuses on scientifically based reading research, strategies and tactics for educators who serve children ages birth – grade 12

 - Greater New Orleans Literacy Institute.
 In November 2011, CDL entered into a formal partnership with Tulane University, Xavier University of Louisiana, and the Greater New Orleans Education Foundation to found the Greater New Orleans Literacy Institute.
 The Institute’s goal is to provide a support initiative to ensure that (1) all children ages birth – grade 12 receive effective, evidence-based literacy instruction that advances student achievement, and (2) 100% of Greater New Orleans students will graduate from high school with the literacy skills they need to be college and career ready.

 7. What population does CDL serve?

 CDL primarily serves Louisiana public school teachers, students and their students’ families, with concentration in the Greater New Orleans area.
 CDL also provides services to schools throughout the U.S. and Canada.

 8. How is CDL governed?

 CDL has a 12-member Board of Trustees, 10-member Community Advisory Council, and a 14-member Professional Advisory Board.
 All are volunteers.

 9. How is CDL funded?